sarma1807/spark-cassandra-connector/README.md

 # spark-cassandra-connector

-spark-cassandra-connector by DataStax. assembled build is published here.
+spark-cassandra-connector by DataStax.
+Unofficial assembled build is published here.

 ---